zinaliashenko/rag_handbook_assistant/README.md

 # 🧠 RAG Reference Assistant

-An interactive Retrieval-Augmented Generation (RAG)-based answer retrieval system for technical documentation.
-The project allows you to upload PDF files, split them into chunks, create vector embeddings, and get answers to queries using Large Language Models (LLM).
+A modular Retrieval-Augmented Generation (RAG) system designed to answer questions based on uploaded PDF documentation.
+It processes documents into searchable chunks, creates vector embeddings, and uses a Large Language Model (LLM) to generate accurate answers.

 ## 🚀 Features